Find Cheap Homeowners Insurance Quotes in California

 - Mudflow over areas that are normally dry.

 - Levee breaks.

-However, flood insurance typically won't cover earth movement, even if it's caused by a flood.
-So, for example, if a landslide or sinkhole developed due to a flash flood, this would not be covered by an NFIP flood insurance policy.
-And California homeowners will still need to purchase separate coverage for other common risks, such as earthquakes.
+However, flood insurance typically won't cover earth movements like landslides or sinkholes, even if they're caused by a flood.
+And California homeowners still need to purchase separate coverage for other earth-movement risks, including earthquakes.

-Flood insurance isn't required for homeowners in California but is typically mandated by mortgage lenders if your house is within a high-risk flood zone.
-These "special flood hazard areas" are re-evaluated over time, so it's best to check the Federal Emergency Management Agency's Flood Maps to determine whether your house would be considered at high risk of flooding.
+Flood insurance isn't required for homeowners in California, but it’s typically mandated by mortgage lenders if your house is in a high-risk flood zone.
+These "special flood hazard areas" are re-evaluated over time, so it's best to check the Federal Emergency Management Agency's Flood Maps to determine whether your house is considered at high risk of flooding.

-A map of California's flood zones will show if you may need flood insurance to obtain a federally backed mortgage.
-This is typically the case for zones that start with A or V. If your home is in an area labeled Zone B, X or C, it has less than a one percent annual chance of flooding, and you generally won't be required to purchase flood insurance.
+A map of California's flood zones shows whether you need flood insurance to obtain a federally-backed mortgage.
+This is typically the case for zones that start with A or V, which have a 1% chance of flooding per year — which translates to a 26% chance over the course of a 30-year mortgage.
+If your home is in an area labeled Zone B, X or C, it has less than a 1% annual chance of flooding, and you generally won't be required to purchase flood insurance.

 However, even if it's not required, it's typically a good idea to consider flood insurance unless your home is far from any dams or levees and at a higher elevation than most of the surrounding area.
-If a flood occurs, damage to your property won't be covered by your homeowners insurance, as flooding is typically a named exclusion.
+If a flood occurs, damage to your property won't be covered by your homeowners insurance, as flooding is typically excluded from these policies.
 And you're unlikely to receive government assistance unless a federal disaster is declared.

 The majority of California is at risk of flooding, and every county has been declared a flood disaster area at least once.
 In recent years, heavy rain in northern and central California has caused rivers to flood and damage the surrounding area.